 While the widespread effects of the Great Depression were a result of the unfortunate intervals at which the major events happened, Lords of Finance asserts that ultimately, the world was in a position to experience the Great Depression because of a lack of leadership and economic understanding by the four central bankers.
 Because history often repeats itself, it is vital that today’s economic leaders learn from the mistakes of the past.

-Lords of Finance tells the story of the events leading up to the Great Depression.
+Lords of Finance tells the story of the events leading up to the economic crisis Great Depression.
 Most recounts of the Great Depression focus on the worldwide troubling economic effects of the depression that have not since come close to being matched, even by the recent catastrophic financial crisis which gripped the world.

-The focus of Lords of Finance is on the conditions that permitted such widespread financial chaos to have occurred in the
+The focus of Lords of Finance is on the conditions that permitted such widespread financial chaos to have occurred in the 1920s and 1930s.

 It is eloquently written from a perspective “looking over the shoulders” (Lords of Finance, 7) of the four most powerful central bankers of the time, whose decisions shaped the worldwide economy that allowed for and led to the Great Depression.

-The underlying question of Lords of Finance is whether an event like the Great Depression could grip the entire world again.
+The underlying question of the Lords of Finance is whether an event like the Great Depression could grip the entire world again.
 Coincidentally, the book was published in 2009 near the height of the greatest economic calamity since the Great Depression.

 Hopefully, today’s financial leaders have learned valuable lessons from the failures of leadership of the central bankers and other leaders that precipitated the Great Depression.

 In the 1920s, the world’s central bankers began to take on a celebrity persona due to their incredible influence at the time.
 Four such bankers are the protagonists of this book: Benjamin Strong of America, Montagu Norman of England, Émile Moreau of France, and Hjalmar Schacht of Germany.